California Zephyr (1949–1970): California Zephyr

 In its original run, the California Zephyr operated over the Chicago, Burlington and Quincy Railroad (Burlington Route) from Chicago to Denver, Colorado, the Denver and Rio Grande Western Railroad between Denver and Salt Lake City, Utah, and the Western Pacific Railroad from Salt Lake City to Oakland, California.
 Cars owned by different railroads ran together; cars cycled in and out for service, repairs, and varying passenger loads with the seasons.

-The first train was named in San Francisco by Eleanor Parker, but the WP entered it in the same way that railroads like the DL&W, Erie, and CNJ/RDG/B&O entered New York City: by ferry, and not by rail.
+The first train was named in San Francisco by Eleanor Parker, but the WP entered it in the same way that others entered New York City: by ferry, and not by rail.
 California Lieutenant Governor Goodwin Knight, mayor of San Francisco Elmer Robinson, and WP President Harry A. Mitchell looked on.
-For the inaugural run in 1949, every woman on the train was given "silver" and orange orchids flown from Hilo, Hawaii.
+For the inaugural run in 1949, every woman on the train was given silver and orange orchids flown from Hilo, Hawaii.
 The car hostesses were known as Zephyrettes.

-In summer 1954, the scheduled run for the 2,532 miles from Chicago to San Francisco was 50 hours 50 minutes.
+In May 1954, the scheduled run for the 2,537 miles from Chicago to San Francisco was 50 hours and 50 minutes.
 An eastbound California Zephyr through Ruby Canyon saw the train's first birth on March 1, 1955, when Reed Zars was born on board.

-Knowing that they could not begin to compete with the faster and less-rugged route used by the City of San Francisco, the Burlington Route, D&RGW and WP billed the California Zephyr as a scenic "rail cruise" through the Rockies.
+Knowing that they could not begin to compete with the faster and less-rugged route used by the City of San Francisco, the Burlington Route, Rio Grande and Western Pacific billed the California Zephyr as a scenic "rail cruise" through the Rockies.